owlbarn/tutorial/book/cgraph/README.md

 let _ = N.assign_elt y y_val
 ```

-The real values are the familiar dense Ndarray and float number.
+The real values are the familiar dense ndarray and float number.
 Note the two different assignment method for ndarray and scalar.
 Finally, we can evaluate the ndarray `g`: